-Enrolling to one of the Japanese health insurance programs, regardless of nationality (non-japanese or Japanese) as long as they are registered residents is mandatory by law.
+Enrolling in one of the Japanese health insurance programs, regardless of nationality (non-japanese or Japanese) as long as they are registered residents is mandatory by law.
 Why?
 Because it helps members to receive medical services from unexpected illnesses or injuries and helps them pay incurred medical costs.

 There are two major insurance programs available in Japan, the National Health Insurance and the other one is Employees’ Health Insurance.
-Let’s learn about National Health Insurance.
+Let’s learn more about National Health Insurance.

 National Health Insurance or Kokumin-Kenkō-Hoken 国民健康保険

 It is a public medical insurance program operated by prefectures and municipalities.
 Therefore, the procedure such as registration will take place at the municipal office.
-Take note the calculation on the insurance cost varies in every municipality.
+Take note the calculation of the insurance cost varies in every municipality.